-At operational level - Heads of Service and Business Managers identify operational risks that may prevent them from achieving business objectives identified in their service plans, as well as any measures and actions to manage these risks.
+At operational level - Service Directors and Business Managers identify operational risks that may prevent them from achieving business objectives identified in their priority delivery plans, as well as any measures and actions to manage these risks.
 The risks identified are: -

-- Those that could significantly impact on the achievement of the Business objectives; - Those that are recorded in each Directorate's Operational Risk Register; and - Those that can be used to inform meetings/actions between Business Managers and Heads of Service, and completion of the day-to-day services.
+- Those that could significantly impact on the achievement of the Business objectives; - Those that are recorded in each Directorate's Operational Risk Register; and - Those that can be used to inform meetings/actions between Business Managers and Service Directors, and completion of the day-to-day services.